-Metallica’s third album, 30 years old in 2016, was the one that shunted the band the San Francisco four-piece from ‘most likely to succeed’ right up into the big league.
-It sold half a million copies in its first year, became the first album by a thrash band to go platinum and to date has sold over five million copies in the US alone.
+Master Of Puppets was the album that shunted Metallica from ‘most likely to succeed’ right up into the big league.
+Released in 1986, it sold half a million copies in its first year, became the first album by a thrash band to go platinum and to date has sold over five million copies in the US alone.
 People like it, then.
 But is it uniformly awesome?
 Let’s get down to brass tacks and go from worst to best…

 8) Disposable Heroes